 Uber and Lyft Insure Both Drivers and Passengers

 Uber and Lyft provide insurance for all drivers, passengers, and third parties as part of their ridesharing services.
-Both ridesharing firms offer varying degrees of coverage depending on whether a driver is awaiting a fare, on the way to pick up a ride, or carrying a paying customer.
+Both rideshare firms offer varying degrees of coverage depending on whether a driver is awaiting a fare, on the way to pick up a ride, or carrying a paying customer.
 Here is the breakdown:

-- Condition 1:The driver turned off the ridesharing app.
+- Condition 1: The driver turned off the ridesharing app.
 Because the driver is personally accountable, they must have their own vehicle insurance.

-- Condition 3:The ridesharing app is activated, and the driver is on their way to pick up or carry a passenger.
-Both firms provide a $1 million liability insurance coverage that anyone involved in an accident may use.
+- Condition 3: The ridesharing app is activated, and the driver is on their way to a pick up or carrying a passenger.
+Both firms provide a $1 million liability insurance coverage that any accident victims involved in a crash can file a claim against.

 Houston Uber and Lyft Rideshare Accident Lawyer Near Me 877-239-4878